FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/safety.rst

 Direction limit (Only used in Linux systems)
 ---------------------------------------------

-Click "Initial - Safety" in the menu bar, and then click the "Direction limit" submenu to enter the configuration interface.
+Click "Initial" -> "Safety" in the menu bar, and then click the "Direction limit" submenu to enter the configuration interface.

 Tool direction limit is a protective function that acts on the Cartesian space of the robot tool end to limit the range of motion of the robot end posture, including function enablement settings, reference tool direction settings, and maximum offset angle settings.
 The maximum offset angle defines the maximum angle limit between the Z axis of the Cartesian coordinate system of the tool end and the reference tool direction, which can usually be understood as a conical space.